gndean/home-assistant-hypervolt-charger/README.md

 - Log in has to be via via email address and password.
 Google or Apple login not supported
 - The charger name is not supported.
 The Device name in Home Assistant will be your charger's serial
 - English language only
-- Schedule _times_ cannot be read or set, only the Schedule _mode_ can be changed.
-I think we probably need [this](https://github.com/home-assistant/core/pull/81943) feature within Home Assistant, to allow integrations to use DateTime fields, before controlling the schedule is feasible.
-Unless you know better? 😉\
-  ℹ️ You can of course now use Home Assistant to control starting and stopping your charger instead of relying on the Hypervolt schedule
 - LED modes are not supported
 - Money spent calculations not supported.
 In December 2022, Hypervolt added tariff-aware calculations within the app.
 I will see if we can support this in a future release.